FAQs

 According to the Federal Highway Administration, a 5 dB change is the level at which most people perceive a perceptible sound difference.

-There is no standard example of what a 5 dB reduction will sound like as different people will perceive the reduction differently.
+There is no standard example of what a 5 dB reduction will sound like, as different people will perceive the reduction differently.

 Meeting times were selected to make it convenient for Benefitted Receptors and others to attend a meeting associated with the noise wall proposed for a location near them.
-This enabled them to receive details on the findings from the 69Express Noise Study most pertinent to them, learn about potential solutions to reduce noise impacts and have an opportunity to speak directly with Project team members about the study findings.
+This enabled them to receive details on the findings from the 69Express Noise Study most pertinent to them, learn about potential solutions to reduce noise impacts and have an opportunity to speak directly with Project Team members about the study findings.

 Each one voted on whether KDOT should build the proposed noise wall it was recommending for the Benefitted Receptor’s area.
 Under federal and KDOT policies, proposed noise walls are constructed only if approved by the Benefitted Receptors.
 Only Benefitted Receptors are eligible to vote on noise abatement measures.
 The Benefitted Receptors approved all 11 noise walls KDOT proposed.
-Find more information on the Resources Tab/Noise Study page.
+Find more information on the Noise Study page.

 They did not vote on the type of wall, physical attributes (length, height, etc.), landscaping, location, material, surface design or color.